-Section 93.123(b)(1) Subsection Type of Project i New highway projects that have a significant number of diesel vehicles and expanded highway projects that have a significant increase in the number of diesel vehicles. ï Projects affecting intersections that are at LOS D, E, or F with a significant number of diesel vehicles, or those that will change to LOS D, E, or F because of increased traffic volumes from a significant number of diesel vehicles related to the project. iii New bus and rail terminals and transfer points that have a significant number of diesel vehicles congregating at a single location. iv Expanded bus and rail terminals and transfer points that significantly increase the number of diesel vehicles congregating at a single location. v Projects in or affecting locations, areas, or categories of sites that are identified in the PM {2.5} or PM 10 applicable implementation plan or implementation plan submission, as appropriate, as sites of violation or possible violation.
+Section 93.123(b)(1) Subsection Type of Project i New highway projects that have a significant number of diesel vehicles and expanded highway projects that have a significant increase in the number of diesel vehicles. ii Projects affecting intersections that are at LOS D, E, or F with a significant number of diesel vehicles, or those that will change to LOS D, E, or F because of increased traffic volumes from a significant number of diesel vehicles related to the project. iii New bus and rail terminals and transfer points that have a significant number of diesel vehicles congregating at a single location. iv Expanded bus and rail terminals and transfer points that significantly increase the number of diesel vehicles congregating at a single location.

+Section 93.123(b)(1) Subsection Type of Project V Projects in or affecting locations, areas, or categories of sites that are identified in the PM {2.5} or PM 10 applicable implementation plan or implementation plan submission, as appropriate, as sites of violation or possible violation.